Vpekdas/CPP-Modules/README.md

 ### Development Process

-The development of the "CPP_Modules" project began with understanding the problem and the concept of multithreading.
-I then researched extensively on multithreading and mutex functions.
+The development of the "CPP_Modules" project began with understanding the differences between C and C++.

 ### Challenges and Solutions